 PERIODIC EVALUATION OF TENURED FACULTY

-INTRODUCTION
+I. INTRODUCTION

 Tenured faculty have earned the right under California law to continued employment by virtue of probationary and tenured service during which both competence and performance have been rigorously reviewed and found to meet high professional standards.
 Therefore, in light of the special nature of tenured appointments, performance appraisals are formative in that the focus is upon the enhancement of instructional performance.

 Periodic evaluation of tenured faculty serves as a means to stimulate the on-going professional development of faculty and to assure the overall quality of instruction.
-Further, Title 5, CSU Policy and collective bargaining agreement require that tenured faculty not subject to promotion review shall be evaluated at least every five years.
-The evaluation shall include assessment by the peer review committee, the department chair, and the dean of faculty responsibility including teaching effectiveness, professional development, and university and community service.
+Further, Title 5, CSU Policy, and the collective bargaining agreement require that tenured faculty not subject to promotion review shall be evaluated at least every five (5) years.
+The evaluation shall include assessment by the Department Chair, School/College Personnel Committee, , and the Dean of faculty.
+The review will consider teaching effectiveness, professional growth and scholarly/creative activity, and university and community service.

-STANDARDS
+II.STANDARDS